Everton 0 - 3 Brighton & Hove Albion

 I will have the same sick feeling at seeing Horrible on the pitch.

-89 Posted 17/08/2024 at 17:52:47
+88 Posted 17/08/2024 at 17:52:47

-Speaks volumes that the ground looked like it did during COVID 10 minutes from time.
+Speaks volumes that the ground looked like it did during Covid 10 minutes from time.

-90 Posted 17/08/2024 at 17:54:55
+89 Posted 17/08/2024 at 17:54:55

-Genuinely surprised to see Tim start in the middle today.
-Preseason is fine, and he's shown a little promise, but I thought he was a makeweight in a PSR loophole transfer.
+Pre-season is fine, and he's shown a little promise, but I thought he was a makeweight in a PSR loophole transfer.
 I certainly don't rate him as a regular starter at this level.

-91 Posted 17/08/2024 at 17:55:06
+90 Posted 17/08/2024 at 17:55:06

-But he’s dogshit, we ALL know it will end horrifically at Spurs with Holgate, except for the man who picks the team.
+But he's dogshit, we all know it will end horrifically at Spurs with Holgate, except for the man who picks the team.

-92 Posted 17/08/2024 at 17:55:53
+91 Posted 17/08/2024 at 17:55:53

 They had one real chance and scored.
 For their first, I don't feel that goes in if Branthwaite is there as he would have been closer to the goal than Keane to make the angle of the pass different — and Young didn't pick up the winger.

-The VAR was laughable.
-Calvert Lewin clearly stands on the outstretched boot of Dunk and his standing foot visibly slides half a yard.
-It’s impossible to stay upright in that circumstance, you immediately lose your balance.
-If you slide through a player it’s a foul - and you are effectively sliding under them.
-This is no different - and that changes the game completely.
+If you slide through a player, it's a foul — and you are effectively sliding under them.
+This is no different — and that changes the game completely.
 You could visibly see our heads drop immediately after that decision.

 2nd goal is exactly what many are afraid of every time Gueye plays.
 He can have excellent games but is always prone to a stupid mistake.
-Again - Brighton were clinical where we would likely have missed.
+Again, Brighton were clinical where we would likely have missed.

 Hopefully Coleman is back for the next game or I dread to think what Dyche might do.
 Holgate might, unfortunately, be our only realistic option.
-I’d love to see Dixon played, but if he plays in a weakened team and makes a couple of mistakes that could be worse in the long run.
+I'd love to see Roman Dixon played, but if he plays in a weakened team and makes a couple of mistakes, that could be worse in the long run.

-93 Posted 17/08/2024 at 17:56:29
+92 Posted 17/08/2024 at 17:56:29

-Danny 93, Tim was our best player today.
+Tim Iroegbunam was our best player today.

-94 Posted 17/08/2024 at 17:57:12
+93 Posted 17/08/2024 at 17:57:12

-You guarantee he'll make fewer mistakes?
-Guarantee?
-A player who has never played in the PL, and in preseason looked very rapid but very naive?
 Nobody wanted to see Young but most managers in that situation pick him over a kid with 0 minutes.

-95 Posted 17/08/2024 at 17:57:17
+94 Posted 17/08/2024 at 17:57:17

-Andy #90, as I mentioned above, I have seen him only briefly on TV, but those here on TW who watch the U21s and have seen Dixon regularly are in unanimous agreement with Dyche on his lack of defensive experience.
-Exciting but definitely not ready is the consensus.
+As I mentioned above, I have seen him only briefly on TV, but those here on TW who watch the U21s and have seen Dixon regularly are in unanimous agreement with Dyche on his lack of defensive experience.

-96 Posted 17/08/2024 at 17:59:23
+95 Posted 17/08/2024 at 17:59:23

 Sadly, the line-up told everything.
 Shame the manager didn't get it.